 Below you will find resources covering all major aspects of Macroeconomics.
 I send my students these games, videos, and content review at the end of each unit to help them prepare for their unit exams.
-My students also use these to review and preparing right before AP Macroeconomics exam in may.
+My students also use these to review and prepare right before AP Macroeconomics exam in May.
 I sincerely hope these resources help you as much as they have my students.

 If there are resources you think should be added to this list, click on the contact link below and send me a message.
 Good luck!

 You must understand the basics of scarcity and opportunity cost along with supply and demand.
 You should also fully understand the Production Possibilities curve and comparative advantage.

 Review: Scarcity and Opportunity Cost, Production Possibilities Curve, Determinants of Supply and Demand, Shifting Supply and Demand, Comparative Advantage,

 Game: Cost, Profit, and Revenue Activity (opportunity cost), Production Possibilities Curve Activity (PPC), Sorting Determinants Activity (Determinants), Changes in Supply and Demand, Shifting Competitive Markets Activity (Market Shifts), Comparative Advantage Activity (Comparative ADV)